jenna-landy/jenna-landy.github.io/_pages/welcome.md

 -------

-My name is Jenna Landy.
 I'm a PhD student in the Social Psychology program at New York University.
 I primarily work with Dr. Emily Balcetis in the [Social Perception, Action, and Motivation Lab](https://www.spamlabresearch.com).

 -------